Berea, Ohio: Education

-The Berea City School District serves not just Berea but also the neighboring cities of Brook Park and Middleburg Heights.
+The Berea City School District serves not just Berea, but also the neighboring cities of Brook Park and Middleburg Heights.
 Berea–Midpark High School is in Berea, and Berea-Midpark Middle School is in Middleburg Heights.
 The high school and middle school partners with Polaris Career Center for Project Lead The Way classes.
-There are three elementary schools: Grindstone (in Berea), Brook Park (in Brook Park), and Big Creek (in Middleburg Heights).
+The three elementary schools are Grindstone (in Berea), Brook Park (in Brook Park), and Big Creek (in Middleburg Heights).

-Baldwin Wallace University, a private university, is located in Berea.